-a) When the unit is closed by means other than removal of all coal combustion waste, the owner or operator shall design and install a final cover system for the unit.
-The final cover must be designed and constructed to:
+- a) When the unit is closed by means other than removal of all coal combustion waste, the owner or operator shall design and install a final cover system for the unit.
+The final cover must be designed and constructed to: - 1) Provide long-term minimization of the migration of liquids through the closed impoundment unit; - 2) Function with minimum maintenance; - 3) Promote drainage and minimize erosion or abrasion of the final cover; and - 4) Accommodate settling and subsidence so that the cover's integrity is maintained. - b) The final cover system must consist of a low permeability layer and a final protective layer. - Standards for the low permeability layer.
+The low permeability layer must 1) have a permeability less than or equal to 1×10^{-7} cm/sec.
+The low permeability layer must cover the entire unit and connect with the liner system, if the unit has a liner system.
+If the CCW-unit has a liner system, the low permeability layer must have a permeability less than or equal to the permeability of any bottom liner system.
+In the event that there is nobottom liner present, the cover shall have a permeability of less than orequal to 1×10^{-7} cm/sec. -The low permeability layer must be constructed in accordance with the following standards in either subsections (b)(1)(A)or (b)(2)(B) of this Section, unless the owner or operator demonstrates that another low permeability layer construction technique or material provides equivalent or superior performance to the requirements of either subsections (b)(1)(A) or (b)(2)(B) of this Section and is approved by the Agency.
+The permeability of the cover system must be demonstrated by a standard field or laboratory demonstration method. - A) A compacted earth layer constructed in accordance with the following standards:

-- 1) Provide long-term minimization of the migration of liquids through the closed impoundment unit; - 2) Function with minimum maintenance; - 3) Promote drainage and minimize erosion or abrasion of the final cover; and - 4) Accommodate settling and subsidence so that the cover's integrity is maintained. - b) The final cover system must consist of a low permeability layer and a final protective layer. - Standards for the low permeability layer.
-The low permeability layer must have a permeability less than or equal to 1 X 10-7 cm/sec.
-If the CCW unit has a liner system, the low permeability layer must have a permeability less than or equal to the permeability of any bottom liner system.
-In the event that there is no bottom liner present, the cover shall have a permeability of less than or equal to 1 X 10-7 cm/sec. -The low permeability layer must be constructed in accordance with the following standards in either subsections (b)(1)(A) or (b)(2)(B) of this Section, unless the owner or operator demonstrates that another low permeability layer construction technique or material provides equivalent or superior performance to the requirements of either subsections (b)(1)(A) or (b)(2)(B) of this Section and is approved by the Agency.
-The permeability of the cover system must be demonstrated by a standard field or laboratory demonstration method. - A) A compacted earth layer constructed in accordance with the following standards: - i) The minimum allowable thickness must be 0.91 meter (3 feet); and - ii) The layer must be compacted to achieve a permeability of 1 x 10-7 centimeters per second or less and minimize void spaces. - B) A geomembrane constructed in accordance with the following standards: - i) The geosynthetic membrane must have a minimum thickness of 40 mil (0.04 inches) and, in terms of hydraulic flux, be equivalent or superior to a 3 foot layer of soil with a hydraulic conductivity of 1 x 10-7 centimeters per second.
+- i) The minimum allowable thickness must be 0.91 meter (3 feet); and - ii) The layer must be compacted to achieve a permeability of 1×10^{-7} centimeters per second or less and minimize void spaces. - B) A geomembrane constructed in accordance with the following standards: - i) The geosynthetic membrane must have a minimum thickness of 40 mil (0.04 inches) and, in terms of hydraulic flux, be equivalent or superior to a 3 foot layer of soil with a hydraulic conductivity of 1×10^{-7} centimeters per second. - ii) The geomembrane must have strength to withstand the normal stresses imposed by the waste stabilization process. - iii) The geomembrane must be placed over a prepared base free from sharp objects and other materials that may cause damage. - 2) Standards for the final protective layer.
+The final protective layer must, unless otherwise approved by the Agency, meet the following requirements: - A) Cover the entire low permeability layer. - B) Be at least 3 feet thick and must be sufficient to protect the low permeability layer from freezing and minimize root penetration of the low permeability layer. - C) Consist of soil material capable of supporting vegetation. - D) Be placed as soon as possible after placement of the low permeability layer.

-- ii) The geomembrane must have strength to withstand the normal stresses imposed by the waste stabilization process. - iii) The geomembrane must be placed over a prepared base free from sharp objects and other materials that may cause damage. - 2) Standards for the final protective layer.
-The final protective layer must, unless otherwise approved by the Agency, meet the following requirements: - A) Cover the entire low permeability layer. - B) Be at least 3 feet thick and must be sufficient to protect the low permeability layer from freezing and minimize root penetration of the low permeability layer. - C) Consist of soil material capable of supporting vegetation. - D) Be placed as soon as possible after placement of the low permeability layer. - E) Be covered with vegetation to minimize wind and water erosion. - 3) CQA Program.
+- E) Be covered with vegetation to minimize wind and water erosion. - 3) CQA Program.
 The final cover system must be constructed according to a CQA program that meets the requirements of Section 841.155 of this Part.